On first-species counterpoint theory: Ring symmetries

 \section{Ring symmetries}

 \textit{Affine homomorphisms are the natural correspondences that occur in music}.
-They are the natural formalization that encompasses musical transformations like transposition and inversion in the ring $\mathbb{Z}_{12}$ of tones.\footnote{The ring $\mathbb{Z}_{12}$ models the twelve tones of the chromatic scale and, at the same time, the twelve intervals between these tones.
-The distinction is usually clear from the context.} On the other hand, they come from \textit{affine geometry}, understood as the study of the \textit{invariant} properties under the action of the group of affine automorphisms of the plane $\mathbb{R}^2$ regarded as a real vector space.
-However, in music, we are interested in the \textit{variations} of musical material (scales, intervals) with symmetries.
-The basic variation in counterpoint is the \textit{prohibition of parallelisms}, whereas the fundamental invariant of affine geometry is \textit{parallelism} between lines.
+They are the formalization that encompasses musical transformations like transposition and inversion in the ring $\mathbb{Z}_{12}$ of tones.\footnote{The ring $\mathbb{Z}_{12}$ models the twelve tones of the chromatic scale and, at the same time, the twelve intervals between these tones.
+The distinction is usually clear from the context.}

 Let $R$ be a ring.
 Given two $R$-modules $M$ and $N$, an \textit{affine homomorphism} from $M$ to $N$ is the composite $e^a\circ f$, where $f:M\longrightarrow N$ is an $R$-homomorphism, $a\in N$, and $e^a:N\longrightarrow N:x\mapsto x+a$ is the \textit{translation} associated with $a$.
 We write a typical affine homomorphism $e^a\circ f$ as $e^af$, for short.
 Observe that the composition rule for affine homomorphisms is $(e^af)\circ (e^bg)=e^{f(b)+a}fg$.